Today In History logo TIH

 Henry the Navigator led the Portuguese capture of Ceuta from the Marinid dynasty in 1415, a swift military victory that marked Portugal's first overseas conquest and launched the Age of Exploration.
 The campaign gave Henry his first taste of expansion beyond Europe.

-The founding of the church of Our Lady of Candlemas in 1760 planted the seed for what became Mayaguez, Puerto Rico's …
+The founding of the Church of Our Lady of Candlemas in 1760 planted the seed for what became Mayaguez, eventually Pue…

-The founding of the church of Our Lady of Candlemas in 1760 planted the seed for what became Mayaguez, Puerto Rico's third-largest city.
-The parish served as the civic anchor around which the town grew, earning its charter in 1836.
+The founding of the Church of Our Lady of Candlemas in 1760 planted the seed for what became Mayaguez, eventually Puerto Rico's third-largest city.
+Spanish colonial authorities established the parish to serve scattered agricultural settlements in the western part of the island, and the church quickly became the civic anchor around which a formal town coalesced.
+Mayaguez received its official charter in 1836 and grew into a major commercial port, with the original church still standing at the center of the city's main plaza.

 James Cook claimed the eastern coastline of Australia for Great Britain, naming the territory New South Wales after p…